-It's probably not too difficult to remember well what "raw" means when you associate it with uncooked vegetables and meat whereby any form of heating is avoided so as to preserve all the natural vitamins, enzymes and other nutritional elements.
+It's probably not too difficult to remember well what "raw" means when you associate it with uncooked vegetables and meat whereby any form of heating is avoided so as to ensure all the natural vitamins and living enzymes and other nutritional elements are preserved.

-Raw honey is the concentrated nectar of flowers that comes straight from the extractor; it is the only unheated, pure, unpasteurized, unprocessed honey.
+Raw honey is the most original sweet liquid that honeybees produce from the concentrated nectar of flowers.
+Collected straight from the extractor; it is totally unheated, unpasteurized, unprocessed honey.
 An alkaline-forming food, this type of honey contains ingredients similar to those found in fruits, which become alkaline in the digestive system.
 It doesn't ferment in the stomach and it can be used to counteract acid indigestion.
-When mixed with ginger and lemon juices, it also relieves nausea and supplies energy.
-Raw honey is the healthiest choice amongst the various forms of honey as it has the most nutritional value and contains amylase, an enzyme concentrated in flower pollen which helps predigest starchy foods like breads.
+When mixed with ginger and lemon juices, it effectively relieves nausea and supplies energy.
+Raw foodists loves honey for its exceptional nutritional value and its amylase, an enzyme concentrated in flower pollen which helps predigest starchy foods like breads.

-Characterised by fine textured crystals, raw honey looks milkier and contains particles and flecks made of bee pollen, honeycomb bits, propolis, and broken bee wing fragments.
-Raw and unfiltered honey is relatively low in moisture content (14% to 18%) and has a high antioxidant level.
-It will usually granulate and crystallize to a margarine-like consistency after a month or two.
-Many people prefer to spread it on bread and waffles, dissolve it in hot coffee or tea, or use it for cooking and baking.
+Usually raw, unfiltered raw honey can only be purchased directly from the bee farm.
+Characterised by fine textured crystals, it looks cloudier and contains particles and flecks made of bee pollen, honeycomb bits, propolis, and even broken bee wing fragments.
+Raw and unfiltered honey and has a high antioxidant level and will usually granulate and crystallize to a thick consistency after a few months.
+It is usually preferred as a spread on bread and waffles, or dissolved in hot coffee or tea.
+However, as most consumers are naturally attracted to buying and eating crystal clear and clean honey, unfiltered honey which looks cloudy and unappealing, is not commercially available on supermarket shelves.

 Forms of honeyHoney comes in a number of physical forms, and understanding the variety will certainly help you pick a more appropriate form from the supermarket when you wish to combine honey with other ingredients used in the preparation of foods.
 Try out the various forms and tastes of honey when you have the chance!